paulscode/garbageman-vmm/README.md

 This script makes it **dead simple** (in theory) to:

-- ✅ Create a lightweight Bitcoin Garbageman node in a container **or** VM
+- ✅ Create a lightweight Bitcoin node (Garbageman or Bitcoin Knots) in a container **or** VM
+- ✅ Choose your node implementation: Garbageman (Libre Relay spam prevention) or Bitcoin Knots
 - ✅ Choose between Containers (lightweight, faster) or VMs (more stable on some systems)
 - ✅ Monitor the Initial Block Download (IBD) sync with a live progress display
 - ✅ Clone your synced node multiple times for redundancy